 When a wife decides to act in accordance with this scripture, trusting God to repair problem areas, it's important that she remain steadfast in faith and prayer until

 the changes take place.
 We have a tendency to take things back into our own hands, out of impatience or thinking that God hasn't heard us.
-In this was, a wife is no better off than any before her who has simple adapted herself to adverse conditions
+In this way, a wife is no better off than any wife before her who has simply adapted herself to adverse conditions

 in her marriage, without the benefit of God's help.
 Resist the temptation to take control back from your faith in God, for His answer will be complete and long-lasting.